-All safety features, such as speed limit for other vehicles, fenced cycle paths, signages and proper signaling system at the junctions are to be implemented by the district authorities.
+All safety features, such as speed limit for other vehicles, fenced cycle paths, signages and proper signalling systems at the junctions are to be implemented by the district authorities.

-Cycle rally on Saturday 5 June and 14 subsequent Saturdays will enable participants to suggest practical solutions to establish a cycling path in the city.
+Cycle rides on Sunday 4 June and subsequent Saturdays / Sundays will enable participants to suggest practical solutions to establish a cycling path in the city.
 A Master plan with all the inputs will be submitted to the authorities to enable them to implement the project with least investment from the treasury

 NSS units of different colleges